Consumer Terms and Conditions

 - does not encourage, promote or assist any unlawful act including copyright infringement or computer misuse.

-Suspension and termination: if Yoti determines, in its absolute discretion, that you have breached the Dashboard content standards, Yoti may, without limitation:
+- Suspension and termination: if Yoti determines, in its absolute discretion, that you have breached the Hub content standards, Yoti may, without limitation:

 - issue a warning to you;

-- temporarily suspend, or permanently terminate, your right to use the App, including the Dashboard;
+- temporarily suspend, or permanently terminate, your right to use the App, including the Hub;

 - take legal action against you to claim back any costs as a result of the breach;